Bus Passes for Older or Disabled Residents

 The decision has been made to withdraw financial support currently provided by the authority, for free travel for English National Concessionary Travel Scheme (ENCTS) cardholders that travel before 9.30am.

-From 1 April 2019 this means cardholders will no longer be able to travel free before 09.30 and after 23.00.
+From Spring/Summer 2019 this means cardholders will no longer be able to travel free before 09.30 and after 23.00.

 Staffordshire County Council will offer free travel between 09.30 and 23.00 on weekdays, and at any time on weekends and bank holidays throughout England.